ruslankhayrut/python-course/README.md

 For each task create a new branch from `master` called `feature/<test_name>_solution`.

-Copy a notebook with the task and call it `<notebook_name> Solution.ipynb`.
+Copy a notebook with the task and call it `<notebook_name> Solutions.ipynb`.
 Then write your code in this notebook.

 For project-like tasks you can write code in simple .py files, not in notebooks, if it's more convenient for you.